ZhgChg.Li

 runs-on: ubuntu-latest

-# Set maximum timeout duration to prevent endless waiting in case of abnormal situations
+# Set max timeout to avoid endless waiting in abnormal cases

 timeout-minutes: 5